zpropheter/Jamf_Remote_Assist_Info/README.md

 ## A workflow to enable better understanding of Jamf Remote Assist Sessions

 This repository contains the following:
--EA to provide count of files uploaded from MacOS device to Remote Admin Endpoint -EA to provide file names of transferred files from Remote Admin Endpoint to MacOS device -EA to implement Logging workflow
+- EA to provide count of files uploaded from MacOS device to Remote Admin Endpoint
+- EA to provide file names of transferred files from Remote Admin Endpoint to MacOS device
+- EA to implement Logging workflow
--README.md to walk through Logging Workflow
+- README.md to walk through Logging Workflow
--(Coming soon!)
+- (Coming soon!)
 Script to safely delete files containing counts in EA that will reset values at next check-in

 ## Setup
 Start by adding the [Jamf_Remote_Device_ID_EA](https://github.com/zpropheter/Jamf_Remote_Assist_Info/blob/main/Jamf_Remote_Device_ID_EA) to your environment \